Find Language Partners - Language Exchange (Step 3)

 I just googled "Swedish server games" and here was one of the results:

 If you're okay with violent games, you could practice a language on Call of Duty and Halo, both of which have the voice chat feature available.

-Otherwise, there are tons of major games (like Minecraft and World of Warcraft, for example) out there which do not have the voice chat feature integrated, but where you can use a side-program like TeamSpeak or Skype to communicate by voice.
+Otherwise, there are tons of major games (like Minecraft, for example) out there which do not have the voice chat feature integrated, but where you can use a side-program like TeamSpeak or Skype to communicate by voice.